lusgas-dev/I-excel/README.md

 Another Chrome setting is the dark mode, to set it go to: [chrome://settings/appearance](url) and press apearence and dark

 ## Snipping Tool
-After that, go to settings>notifications then turn off Snipping Tool notifications.

-Open the snipping tool by pressing Ctrl+E
+Open the snipping tool by pressing Win+Shift+S then press Ctrl+E to make the symbol of a image with a pen turn blue
 ## Windows settings
 Make sure the color is set to blue